Portland mulls ban on daytime camping amid sharp rise in homelessness

 But while there appears to be an increasing appetite for camping regulations in Oregon’s largest city, advocates said the new rules would further burden homeless people and strain nonprofits already working at capacity.

-Mayor Ted Wheeler has said his goal is to getting enough shelter and housing to eliminate unsanctioned camping in Portland.
-The City Council voted in November to create at least three large, designated campsites where homeless people will be allowed to camp and gradually ban street camping altogether once the sites are operational.
+Mayor Ted Wheeler said at Wednesday’s City Council meeting that his goal is to get enough shelter and housing to eliminate unsanctioned camping in Portland.
+The City Council voted in November to create at least six large, designated campsites where homeless people will be allowed to camp and gradually ban street camping altogether once the sites are operational.

+“There are currently hundreds of unsanctioned, sometimes dangerous and often squalid homeless camps across all 146 square miles of the city of Portland.
+These homeless camps … represent nothing short of a humanitarian catastrophe,” Wheeler said.

+Before testimony got under way, dozens of protesters rallied with megaphones outside City Hall to voice their opposition.
+At times, advocates inside the City Council chambers cheered those speaking against the measure and jeered people supporting it, including Wheeler, prompting him to threaten to move the meeting online if decorum was not respected.

 Portland already prohibits camping on city property at all hours.
 But the measure is rarely enforced and could be found to violate a state law that takes effect July 1.
 The new law codifies a key 2018 federal court ruling that bars local governments from arresting people for sleeping outside when there isn’t enough shelter available, but does allow them to have “objectively reasonable” limits on where, when and how campsites can be set up.

-Andy Mendenhall, CEO and president of Central City Concern, a homeless services nonprofit in downtown Portland, acknowledged that “unsheltered homelessness has reached a point of untenability” in the city.
+Andy Mendenhall, CEO and president of Central City Concern, a homeless services nonprofit in downtown Portland, acknowledged before the City Council meeting that “unsheltered homelessness has reached a point of untenability” in the city.
 But he added that implementing a measure that essentially displaces people on a daily basis will be hard to implement.

 “Both the process of enforcement and the referral of homeless folks to limited regional resources will be a challenge,” Mendenhall said.

-Note: This story has been corrected to show that the city voted to created six sanctioned outdoor camping sites, not three.